-China has a dashing new hero for our coronavirus times: The ‘Mask Hunter’
+China has a dashing new hero: The ‘Mask Hunter’

 Wake, who is often at the forefront of the negotiations because she speaks English, also won lots of online adulation.
 “This girl is so brave,” one viewer wrote when Wake entered a factory behind a man who was clearly trying to peddle inferior fabric.

-As if anticipating criticism, Lin rejected the suggestion he was making a fortune out of other people’s misery.
+As if anticipating criticism, Lin rejected the suggestion that he was making a fortune out of other people’s misery.

-“Why do you think it’s inhumane when things these things?
-Why do you think it’s shameful to make money?
+“Why do you think it’s shameful to make money?
 Why masks can only be donated instead of being traded?”
-Lin asks in a series rhetorical questions for the camera.
+Lin asks in rhetorical questions for the camera.
 “I’m helping people.
 Prices are high and transport is restricted, but I can get things done.
 Yes, I earn money, but I take big risks for it.”